On this page

 OAuth 2.0 for secure API connections in multi-tenant solutions

-Previously, the Org2Org integration only supported token-based access to the Okta APIs for provisioning requests.
-You can now configure the Org2Org integration to access Okta APIs as an OAuth 2.0 client using the OAuth 2.0 Client Credentials flow.
-The OAuth 2.0 API access enables you to increase security by limiting the scope of resource access and providing a better mechanism to rotate credentials.
+Previously, the Org2Org integration only supported token-based access to Okta APIs for provisioning requests in the hub org.
+You can now configure the Org2Org integration to access Okta APIs using the OAuth 2.0 Client Credentials flow.
+The OAuth 2.0 API access enables you to increase security by limiting the scope of resource access and providing automatic credential rotation.

 Displays the service apps required in the hub org and the Org2Org apps required in the spoke org.